Kim Kardashian, Superstar: Release

 In April 2016, Ian Halperin alleged in his book Kardashian Dynasty that Kardashian and her mother, Kris Jenner, deliberately leaked the sex tape to Vivid Entertainment.
 According to Halperin, "A mutual friend of Kim and Paris Hilton had advised her that if she wanted to achieve fame, a sex tape would be the way to go … Kim had discussed the idea of producing a tape with her family beforehand … It was Kris who engineered the deal behind the scenes (with Vivid Entertainment) and was responsible for the tape seeing the light of day".
 On the release of Kardashian Dynasty, a representative for Kardashian and Jenner denied all of Halperin's assertions.

+In 2022, Kanye West said he retrieved a laptop from Ray J that he believed contained unreleased footage related to the tape.
+Kardashian's representative said the device contained no unseen sexual content and that no second tape existed.